Concepts

 src_addr,dest_addr) — CIDR, list, or negation

 First matching rule wins.
-Unmatched traffic goes to the configured fallback outbound.
+Unmatched traffic is left unmarked and follows the system’s normal routing.

 See Route Rules for the full reference.